sherlockhoatszx/TimeSeriesPredctionUsingDeeplearning/README.md

 **11.15 update Solution**:I figured out how to implement the N time unit prediction, and mostly dropped that former code.
 Using keras time-distributed-Dense neurons structure, It performs acceptably to predict within 5 days.
 After 5days , the longer to predict, the lower accuracy.
 (CStimeSeries_TimeDistributed-step1shift24_LSTM-1115.ipynb)

-An explicity explanation for the Timedistributed Dense is [here] (https://github.com/fchollet/keras/issues/1029)
+An explicit explanation for the Timedistributed Dense is [here] (https://github.com/fchollet/keras/issues/1029)